 Wood is like a crop, but what makes it different from other crops is that trees take so long to grow.
 A tree can take decades to reach maturity.
 The harvesting process depends on whether a tree is growing in a plantation of similar species of a similar age, or whether it’s in a forest along with a mix of species of different ages.

-Some fast-growing trees can be cut down all at once if they are being used as biofuel for example, or individual trees can be felled and carried away by a truck or even a helicopter if the forest is at altitude.
+Some fast-growing trees can be cut down all at once if they are being used as biofuel.
+Individual trees can be felled and carried away by truck or even a helicopter if the forest is at altitude.